 Here are the monster's little toys.
 Once they were little girls and boys.Humongous is a Slasher Movie from the year 1982.
-It was directed by Paul Lynch, who also did Prom Night two years earlier.Bunch of kids (and one guy they picked up) are stranded on an island as their boat hits rocks and sinks.
-That's too bad, as the island is inhabitated by a deformed killer who starts hunting them for food.
+It was directed by Paul Lynch, who also did Prom Night two years earlier.A bunch of kids (and one guy they picked up) are stranded on an island as their boat hits rocks and sinks.
+That's too bad, as the island is inhabited by a deformed killer who starts hunting them for food.

 This film contains the examples of:

 - Alas, Poor Villain: After the killer gets stabbed and is dying, he makes absolutely pitiful moans indicating how he doesn't want to die.
 And then we see his Nightmare Face and even Sandy feels sorry for him.